aristanetworks/cvprac/README.md

 >>>
 ```

-Same example as above using the api method:
+Same example as above using the API method:

 ```
 >>> from cvprac.cvp_client import CvpClient